awsdocs/amazon-textract-developer-guide/doc_source/how-it-works-analyzing.md

 # Analyzing Documents<a name="how-it-works-analyzing"></a>

 Amazon Textract analyzes documents and forms for relationships among detected text\.
-Amazon Textract analysis operations return 4 categories of document extraction — text, forms, tables and query responses\.
+Amazon Textract analysis operations return 5 categories of document extraction — text, forms, tables, query responses, and signatures\.
 The analysis of invoices and receipts is handled through a different process, for more information see [Analyzing Invoices and Receipts](invoices-receipts.md)\.

 **Text Extraction**
 The raw text extracted from a document\.
 For more information, see [Lines and words of text](how-it-works-lines-words.md)\.